OctopusDeploy/People/Security-Operations/L3-Senior-Security-Analyst.md

 - I am advanced in my team's domain.
 - I can confidently step outside my comfort zone and adapt quickly to new technologies.
 - I can scope and lead complex projects that have a wider impact on the business.
-- I identify, qualify and reduce technical debt according to my team's priorities.
+- I identify, qualify, and reduce technical debt according to my team's priorities.

 <details>
 <summary>Examples</summary>